gertrude-app/web/docs/src/pages/index.md

 2. They open the network traffic window, and _find the request that was blocked._
 3. They then send an _unlock request_ to you, the admin, requesting that that website be unlocked.
-4. You then as the admin have the opportunity to _review and approve or reject_ that request.
+4. Then you, the admin, have the opportunity to _review and approve or reject_ that request.
 You approve the unlock request by _creating a key_ that unblocks that web address.

-We'll walk through all four steps now, and we have a more detailed article with advanced tips and tricks on unlocking that you can refer to later, if necessary.
+We'll walk through all four steps now, and we have
+[a more detailed article](/unblocking-guide) with advanced tips and tricks on unlocking that you can refer to later, if necessary.
 Start by **1) clearing the requests** to help you focus and find the correct request, then **2) click to filter by the partial word `khan`** as shown below:

 {% image src="filter-requests.png" caption="Clear the screen, then filter by 'khan'" /%}